-The ISO9001 standard consists of major headings which will be common across other standards.
-These are:
+The ISO9001 standard consists of major headings which are common across other standards:

 Sections 1 to 3 don’t contain any requirements and so an organization wouldn’t be audited against these.
 We do recommend reading through them as they provide useful background to what the standard is about and how it should be interpreted.
 Section 0 is the introduction to the standard.

 It is sections 4 to 10 that set out the requirements of the standard.
 These are the compulsory requirements that must be met by an organization to be compliant to the standard in order to achieve certification.
 If any of these sections within the standard aren’t met, then your business could face a nonconformity raised by the auditor and the organization will need to address it to gain or keep their certification to the standard.